 An emotional connection can make all the difference when a customer is deciding to buy.

-Emotions are the driving force behind 50% of all buying decisions.
+Emotions are the driving force behind most buying decisions.

 According to the Small Business Administration, "creating strong emotions – either positive or negative – can help build a bond between your customers and your business," which is definitely a goal all businesses share.
 Positive emotions are vital to a good retail customer experience as a loyal customer is more likely to recommend your business than a one-time customer.

 A brand's connection with consumers' emotions, also known as brand intimacy, directly affects the growth of its business.
 Brand intimacy encourages bonds that are reciprocal and are deepened by emotions.
 The user must have engaged with or repeatedly tried a brand before a connection is expected.

 A strong emotional connection is determined by the degree of overall positive feelings a customer has toward a brand and the extent to which a person associates the brand with key attributes.
 Some of the patterns or markers of such intimacy are fulfillment (when your brand delivers service that exceeds expectations), identity, nostalgia, indulgence, ritual and enhancement.

 There are various stages that reveal the degrees of brand intimacy with customers: Sharing is when the user and a brand engage and interact.
 In the bonding stage, acceptance and trust are established when an attachment is created, and the relationship between a user and a brand becomes more significant and committed.
 Fusing is when a person and a brand are inexorably linked and co-identified.
 The identities of the person and the brand have merged and become a form of mutual expression.

 Marketing agency MBLM developed a model, which measures brand level intimacy and assigns a brand intimacy quotient.
 A first step is building strong emotional connections with the customer.
 This can be achieved by investing in any of the six archetypes or characters of bonds.